 Imports - scholars brought in on a TE scholarship from other TE institutions.

-Import/Export Balance - the institution's balance between semester units for imported students and semester units for exported students.
+TE Handbook updated JKH April 2024 Import/Export Balance - While the Balance Sheet is a thing of the past, the institution's balance between semester units for imported students and semester units for exported students is still an expectation.